aseveritt/scBAMpler/README.md

 ### 2. Make small, pseudobulks of identical size.
 Next, we build pseudobulk profiles and collect summary information to support a bottom-up approach for constructing mixed synthetic populations.

-In this example, we cluster cells into groups of 50 within each CellLine.
-For real datasets, a larger cluster size (e.g., 500 cells) may be more appropriate.
-Although CellLine is used here to define groups, the workflow can be applied to any categorical variable.
+Cells are clustered within each group given by --label-col; CellLine is used here, but any categorical annotation works. --cluster-size sets the unit for everything downstream — we use 50 because the tutorial dataset is small; the manuscript used 5000.
+Pass the same value to mix-pseudobulks in the next step.

 ```
 $ scBAMpler make-pseudobulks \